 That being said, I can imagine a class with teenagers or adults, wherein a dollar bill Jewish star might be a powerful conversation-starter.
 You could show a finished model and just ask, “What do you see?”
 Listen to the descriptors.
 The answers might go anywhere.
 Sometimes, a dollar is just a dollar, but a star is never, ever just a star.

-But for any ages, there are plenty of other Jewish origami projects to program.
+There are plenty of other Jewish origami projects to program.
 I use easy origami mishloach manot baskets for Purim, origami frogs and locusts for the seder table, dreidels for Hanukkah cards and garlands.
 I make an aleph-bet Ten Commandments for Shavuot.
+See my easy one-piece-of-construction-paper tabletop sukkah, or the easy action-model that can demonstrate Jonah’s boat and the snapping jaws of his whale.
+Oh, and gorgeous origami shofars for Rosh Hashanah and Yom Kippur.

 P.S.
 See this page at the Origami Resource Center for several examples of 6-pointed origami stars.
-My two-color model to the left is, apparently, a 1977 design by Lewis Simon.
+My two-color model above is apparently a 1977 design by Lewis Simon.
 Find instructions in the book Minigami, by Gay Merrill Gross (page 96)